 Sexual harassment is many things, and it does not have to be ‘sexual’, but can also be intimidating actions and unwelcoming behaviour in relation with a person’s sex.
 It can be very difficult to define when an action is considered a sexual harassment or not, but if we see or hear about actions which we define as sexual harassment, or if someone feels like they have been harassed, we take it very seriously at International People’s College, and several actions will be unfolded to investigate the matter.
 We always try to facilitate teacher-led consultation between the different parties of a conflict, but some actions call for immediate expulsion.

 Students get a complete sexual harassment policy upon arrival at IPC with concrete examples and details, which will also be discussed at a Fellowship in the beginning of term.
+Furthermore we facilitate different workshops within this topic.
 All staff members at IPC must sign a sexual harassment policy when hired.

 Watch this film to understand how consent is similar to a cup of tea: